Serialcomms/COM-Port-Enumeration-VBA/combobox/create_vba.md

 Call supplied VBA sub `create_combo` to create and configure a new ActiveX control combo box.

-VBA creates combo box with name 'CP-Selector' as defined in declarations section
+VBA creates combo box with name `CP_Selector` as defined in declarations section

 `Public Const Port_ComboBox_Name As String = CP_Selector`